 - Although you need a Social Security number in order to be employed, J-1 scholars may be excluded from Social Security taxes according to the Mutual Educational and Cultural Exchange Act of 1961.
 This means that it is possible that neither you nor your employer has to make Social Security payments.
 If you have a J-1 scholar status and you are paid by UC Davis, please contact our Payroll Office to find out if you will be required to have Social Security deductions from your paycheck.
 Please do this PRIOR to your first paycheck.

 Applications for Social Security cards may be made in person at the following Social Security Offices:

 Yolo County residents should go to the West Sacramento office (Davis and Woodland are in Yolo County).

 Sacramento County residents should go to the Sacramento office.

 Sacramento County Office

 Sacramento, CA 95826

 Phone: (877) 274-5420

-For directions other offices, go to the Social Security website and click on Find an Office.
-You will get the location, a map and the hours the office is open.
+For directions to other Social Security offices, go to the Social Security website and click on Find an Office to find the location, a map and the hours that office is open.